evesinger/startsteps-content-manager/README.md

 Imagine you want to build a news web app that shows articles by certain topics.
 What you need is:
 - a backend that manages articles and topics
-- a frontend that shows topics and articles (and optionally provide search options for them)
+- a frontend that shows topics and articles

+ At a later step more complex tasks such as:
+  - search
+  - authorisation

 In this repo, we start with the backend implementation of a simple news management system.